wexpertsystems/seguro-prototype/README.md

 | max [ms] | 91.736463 | 16.663706 |
 | min [ms] | 8.023056  | 2.627436  |

+Winner: FoundationDB

 ### Batch writes

+`vere` often batches multiple events into single database commits when it can, so the results here are of particular importance.

 | database   | dqlite    | fdb      |
 | ---------- | --------- | -------- |